Burning Bush, conclusion

 This is ridiculous, I told the other royal magicians.
 Aaron inflicts plagues upon Egypt, and when we copy him, we make the misery twice as bad!

-We should go to Pharaoh, my colleague Jannes ventured bravely, and tell him we refuse to compete any longer.
+I agree, Jambres, said my colleague Jannes.
+We should go to Pharaoh and tell him we refuse to compete any longer.
 If we keep on contending against Moses and his brother Aaron, it will ruin the whole nation.
+[2 Timothy 3:8]I

 And so we stopped.
 But that didnt stop Aaron.